xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 - use port tcp/22 by default
 - use asymetric cryptography

-the first time connecting to a remote ssh server, w/ or w/out a private key, you have the server public key fingerprint prompted asking you if you trust it or not
+the first time accessing a remote ssh host, its public key fingerprint is prompted to know if you are accessing the wanted host - security reasons, MitM, asking you if you trust it or not

-if yes, it is paste in `~/.ssh/known_hosts` w/ the associate ip address & encryption protocol; its trusted by the local machine
+if yes, the fingerprint is paste in `~/.ssh/known_hosts` w/ the associate ip address & encryption protocol; its trusted by the local machine

 ### modifications

 on the ssh server side, connexions behaviour can be modified in `/etc/ssh/sshd_config`

-*sshd stands for ssh daemon*
+*(sshd stands for ssh daemon)*

-basic ssh setup let you connect to an ssh host entering an username & a password beside root
+basic ssh setup let you connect to a host entering an username & a password beside root

-for the changes to take effect, restart the sshd service
+if modifications is made, for the changes to take effect: the sshd service needs to be restarted

 ```bash
 systemctl restart sshd